 Thanks to Katie Gardner for putting together a new video for this song, using Nelson’s own handwritten words to Jeanette that only serve to back up the intimate lyrics he wrote and sang.

 The Home was putting on a variety show as a fundraiser using their own residents – either from “The Lodge” (assisted living section) or the “cottages” which was like your own little home but with a group dining room for meals if one preferred.
 It turned out Blossom was doing a song-and-dance number with her brother-in-law, Gene Raymond.
 All of the performers, ambulatory or not, sat in wheelchairs in a half-circle on the stage, wheeled out by their helpers (that was us, the gals from the high school honor society doing our “good deed” for the month).
 And then each performer did their number – again, some sang from their wheelchairs and others not.
 Blossom got up, and she and Gene did a tap dance.
-Blossom’s dancing was nimble still – even just walking she still had that dancer’s walk – very similar to Jeanette’s – but as for the song…well, you could tell she had a sweet singing voice, on pitch and she could hum the melody but her attempt to sing the words was garbled, the results of her stroke.
+Blossom’s dancing was nimble still – even just walking she still had that dancer’s walk – very similar to Jeanette’s – but as for the song…well, you could tell she had a sweet singing voice, on pitch and she could hum the melody but her attempt to sing the words was garbled, the results of a stroke.

 Below is a picture taken that day of us.
 Note Caesar Romero as MC.
 Sitting next to Blossom, by the way, on her left is Sally Benson who wrote Meet Me in St. Louis.
 What a sharp wit that woman had!